 The story behind the Gatehouse

-It’s unlikely this charmingly lopsided two-storeyed building was constructed for defensive purposes but more so a symbol of wealth, alerting guests they were visiting a very important family.
+It’s unlikely this charmingly lopsided two-storeyed building was constructed for defensive purposes.
+It was a symbol of wealth, alerting guests they were visiting a very important family.

 Built for the Habingtons in 1543, the Gatehouse at Brockhampton Estate is a rare and pleasing sight for adults and children alike.
 Described as a visual pun of a miniature of Lower Brockhampton Manor, it’s likely the Gatehouse is as much of a talking point today as it was five hundred years ago.

-The Gatehouse has been updated and repaired significantly since it was built.
+The Gatehouse has been restored and repaired significantly since it was built.
 The staircase is a seventeenth century addition which replaced the original ladder.
 In 1999 the Gatehouse underwent major restoration work with the grapevine-carved bargeboards on the south gables being replaced with modern copies of the decayed Tudor ones.
-Amazingly, the bargeboards at the back entrance and the studded door are original to the building and are in a near perfect condition.
+Amazingly, the bargeboards at the back entrance and the huge studded door are original and in near perfect condition.

 If you look closely at the Gatehouse’s far wall and staircase corridor, you might notice some dark marks that look like imperfections in the wood.
 These are in fact ‘burn marks’ commonly found on the inside of timber framed buildings across northern Europe.
-Once thought to be careless accidents, it’s now believed these marks were actually purposely scorched onto walls superstitiously to protect the building from fire damage.
+Once thought to be careless accidents, it’s now known these marks were purposely scorched into walls.
+It was believed these marks protected the building from fire.